 \subsubsection{ESLint Credential Compromise (Impersonation)}

 ESLint, a widely used static analysis tool in the npm ecosystem for scanning JavaScript code, was compromised on July 12, 2018~\cite{eslint2018postmortem}.
 Attackers gained access to a maintainer’s npm credentials and published malicious package updates to the npm registry~\cite{cycode_eslint_supply_chain_attack}.
-Because the attacker used the identify of a reputable maintainer, a reputation system (which assume stable identities) could not anticipate this attack.
+Because the attacker used the identity of a reputable maintainer, a reputation system that assumes stable identities could not anticipate this attack.